Printer, Kentucky

 Printer is an unincorporated community and coal town in Floyd County, Kentucky, United States.

 The community is named after John Printer Meade, a pioneer citizen.

 The community is located on Kentucky Route 122 at the western terminus of Kentucky Route 2030.

+1981 shooting

+On October 16, 1981, a retired 70 year-old miner named William Okie Bevins went into an auto parts store with a .30 caliber automatic, and shot 8 men with 5 dying being including the store owner Roger Hatfield, and 3 being injured.
+He had an argument with Roger Click before the shooting.
+He was previously convicted of a murder dating back to 1930.
+After the shooting he was sent an undisclosed location.
+He was soon sentenced to death.